Techtonica/curriculum/testing-and-tdd/jasmine-testing.md

 *Question:* What is Jasmine and how does it work in your project?

-*Exercise:* Each student must pick a matcher, like `toBeNull()`.
-Then describe that matcher to the class and how it should be used.
-Each student must select a different picker.
+*Exercise:* Each student should pick a matcher, like `toBeNull()`.
+Describe that matcher to the class and how it should be used.